smillims/kottans-frontend/README.md

 ---

-2. To your attantion I want to present command with which you're be able to use ordered/unordered lists.
+2. To your attantion I want to present command with which you're be able to use ordered/unordered **lists**.
 Above you can see example unordered lists.
 But from below will already be presented commands for created list:

 ```
 - Kottans